xNicklaj/EldenBackup/README.md

 3. Inside the zip you will find EldenBackup.exe and Icon.ico.
 Extract them both in your Elden Ring folder (or really any folder at all).
 4. Execute EldenBackup.exe and enjoy your game.

+Update: you can now download the latest release in the [release tab](https://github.com/xNicklaj/EldenBackup/releases/latest).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage